Find Affordable College Courses

 Read full report on Allied Health Professions at Anne Arundel Community College

-University of Maryland - Baltimore County did quite well in this year’s ranking of the best schools for allied health professions students.
-It came in at #10 on the list.
-Located in the suburb of Baltimore, UMBC is a public college with a fairly large student population.
+University of Maryland - Baltimore County landed the #10 spot in the 2023 rankings for the best allied health professions programs.
+Located in the suburb of Baltimore, UMBC is a public college with a large student population.

 Best Allied Health Professions Colleges in the Middle Atlantic Region